Scottham/Cherryswap-che-che-pool-auto-compound/README.md

 - time

 ## Usage
-- Firstly, you have to deposit a certain amount of che to the che-che pool (base money)
+- Firstly, you have to deposit a certain amount of che to the che-che pool (base money), and manually approve the staking and harvesting transcations.
 - Download settings.py, harvest_and_restake.py, auto_compound.py
 - Setting up the settings.py (secret key, wallet address, restake time et cl.)